MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/partition-gpu.md

 1. Select **Install**.
 After you installed the **GPUs** extension, it appears under the **Installed extensions** tab.
 Make sure the version of the **GPUs** extension is **2.5.1**.

-## Migrate the VM to a different node
+## Migrate the VM to a different server

-In case of a failover, you need to shutdown the VM, drain the node and manually fail it over to another node.
+If a failure occurs, you need to shutdown the VM, drain the server, and manually fail over the VM to another server.
 We require that the VM cluster resource be set to force-shutdown, like how we configure VMs that use GPU-DDA: Get-ClusterResource -name vmname \| Set-ClusterParameter -Name \"OfflineAction\" -Value 3.

 ## Next steps